Newsflash: there’s no better time than spring to have a wardrobe clear out.

 Are you keen to give the capsule wardrobe notion a go?
 If so, be sure to make room for your new capsule, whether this is an end section of your wardrobe or a completely separate area.

-After all, you need a designated space for it that you can easily get to and is differentiated from everything else.
+Essentially, you need a designated space for it that you can easily get to and is differentiated from everything else.

 Lastly, if you find that your wardrobe is still bursting at the seams even after a clear out or you’re struggling to fit everything in, it’s okay.
 You just need to be a little smarter with your storage solutions.

-I recommend the following tips:
+We recommend the following tips:

 And always persevere — you’ll get to a point where you’re happy with your hard work in the end!